Convergence dynamics of Agent-to-Agent Interactions with Misaligned objectives: Experimental Settings

-We run turn-based interactions between two inference agents $\mathcal{A}_1,\mathcal{A}_2$ that each produce a gradient-like update toward their own linear-regression objective using only in-context information (dataset and shared iterate history).
+The inference is based on turn-based interactions between two inference agents $\mathcal{A}_1,\mathcal{A}_2$ that each produce a gradient-like update toward their own linear-regression objective using only in-context information (dataset and shared iterate history).
 The shared iterate is updated after each agent’s call; the next agent receives the updated history $w_{0:t-1}$.
 This approach is identical for both our LSA-trained agents and our GPT5-based agent and is described in Algorithm~\ref{alg:conversation}.

-\paragraph{LSA-trained agents:} For LSA agents, $\mathcal{A}_i$ are a trained single-layer linear self-attention (LSA) model (Section~\ref{sec:setup}) that, at each turn, maps the concatenated tokenized $(X_i,y_i)$ and the iterate history $w_{0:t-1}$ to a gradient-like vector approximating $\nabla L_i(w_t)$, with $L_i(w)=\|X_i^\top w-y_i\|^2$.
+\textbf{LSA-trained agents:} For LSA agents, $\mathcal{A}_i$ are a trained single-layer linear self-attention (LSA) model (Section~\ref{sec:setup}) that, at each turn, maps the concatenated tokenized $(X_i,y_i)$ and the iterate history $w_{0:t-1}$ to a gradient-like vector approximating $\nabla L_i(w_t)$, with $L_i(w)=\|X_i^\top w-y_i\|^2$.
 We evaluate generalization to unseen $(X_i,y_i)$ in the single-agent setting and then use the same checkpoints into Algorithm~\ref{alg:conversation}.

-\paragraph{GPT5-based agent:} For the GPT-based agent, we wrap a GPT$5$ model (gpt-5-mini) in a typed interface that returns a $d$-dimensional gradient given $(X,y,w_t)$ and history $w_{0:t-1}$.
-Concretely, $\mathcal{A}_\text{GPT}$ receives a \emph{system prompt} that explain the objective and formula, and a \emph{user message} containing the exact matrices $X\in\mathbb{R}^{d\times n}$, $y\in\mathbb{R}^n$, the current weight $w_t\in\mathbb{R}^d$, and the history $w_{0:t-1}$.
-In fact, we are not using directly the $Z$ input as for the LSA agents, we are using its equivalent prompted version defined in Appendix~\ref{ap:gpt5}.
+\textbf{GPT5-based agent:} For the GPT-based agent, we wrap a GPT$5$ model (gpt-5-mini) in a typed interface that returns a $d$-dimensional gradient given $(X,y,w_t)$ and history $w_{0:t-1}$.
+Concretely, $\mathcal{A}_\text{GPT}$ receives a \emph{system prompt} that explains the objective and formula, and a \emph{user message} containing the exact matrices $X\in\mathbb{R}^{d\times n}$, $y\in\mathbb{R}^n$, the current weight $w_t\in\mathbb{R}^d$, and the history $w_{0:t-1}$.
+In fact, we are not directly using the $Z$ input as for the LSA agents, we are using its equivalent prompted version defined in Appendix~\ref{ap:gpt5}.
 Besides, on the output side, the model is constrained to output a float vector as output, i.e., the predicted gradient update.
 This is performed using a pydantic formatted output schema, also described in Appendix~\ref{ap:gpt5}.
 Now, the same algorithm as the one defined for the LSA agent is utilized to have the agent-to-agent interactions as defined in Algorithm~\ref{alg:conversation}.
-More details GPT5 setup and prompt are described in Appendix~\ref{ap:gpt5}.
+Additional details about the GPT5 setup and prompt are described in Appendix~\ref{ap:gpt5}.